gohuang4/Go-Food-Me/Docs/journals/Gordon-Huang.md

 Decided on making the delivery part a stretch goal Decided on using a Kroger API rather than also the InstaCart API Considering using MongoDB

+08/23/2022
+MADE FAST APIs
+Got 4/5 to work after debugging
+Got 5/5 to work after debugging
+Got POST, PUT, GET, DELETE, GET detail

+08/24/2022
+Tried to make fields optional for the PUT request, but we are hard stuck on it Attempted to use field: Optional[str] = None with no progress Fields are still listed as requirements for making a put request Decided to figure out how to create a unique identifier for posts, accounts, payments

+08/25/2022
+Figured out how to make fields optional though using if statements in the database file Also figured out a way to do it on the [main.py](http://main.py) file Currently trying to figure out how to make a unique identifier

+08/29/2022
+Over the weekend Nick got a working home page along with other static pages with a navigation bar working that goes to those static pages.